NorryYing/cardinality-dissertation-code/README.md

 print("Gurobi is working")
 ```

+The Gurobi license file should not be uploaded to GitHub.

 ---

-## 6. Planned Experiments
+## 6. Experiments

-### Portfolio Experiments
+### 6.1 Portfolio Experiments

-The portfolio experiments will first be tested on a small Yahoo Finance sample.
+The portfolio experiments include Yahoo Finance test cases and OR-Library benchmark instances.

-The planned workflow is:
+The workflow is:

-1. Download stock prices
+1. Load or download portfolio data
-2. Calculate returns
+2. Calculate returns, expected returns, and covariance matrices where needed
-3. Estimate mean return vector and covariance matrix
-4. Solve the portfolio problem without sparsity
+3. Solve the no-sparsity mean-variance portfolio model
-5. Solve the sparse portfolio problem using Gurobi
+4. Solve the sparse portfolio problem using Gurobi
-6. Solve the sparse portfolio problem using Genetic Algorithm
+5. Solve the sparse portfolio problem using Genetic Algorithm
-7. Solve the sparse portfolio problem using Simulated Annealing
+6. Solve the sparse portfolio problem using Simulated Annealing
-8. Compare the results
+7. Compare the results across methods and values of K

-Comparison metrics:
+The main comparison metrics are:

 * Portfolio variance
 * Portfolio risk